marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 That's great!
 That means that Chef has worked.
 Normally you would expect to see something like "It works!" here, but the apache2 Chef recipe doesn't install the "Default Site" that apache normally comes with.

 Now we can login to the server to do this, using `a2ensite default`, or we can do it the Chef way.
-We're going to do it the Chef way, not just because this is a Chef tutorial, but also because any manual changes you make to the server will be overwritten every time you run Chef, so doing things via Chef is the recommended way.
+We're going to do it the Chef way, not just because this is a Chef blog post, but also because any manual changes you make to the server will be overwritten every time you run Chef, so doing things via Chef is the recommended way.
 Remember: We want to end up with a set of recipes we can run over and over again to get a server to the exact same specification each time, so anything we have to do manually should be seen as a bad.

 ## Step 5 - Final Tweaks ##